 Now my main course was just incredible, and the photo does it no justice whatsoever.

-It is a traditional Greek dish called Stamna (not sure if that is how it is spelt!).
+It is a traditional Greek dish called “Stamna.”

-It is beef, eggplant and potatoes and it is topped with four different cheeses all melted together – if I remember rightly they were Gouda, Edam, Rockford and of course Greek Feta cheese.
+It is beef, eggplant, and potatoes and it is topped with four different kinds of cheese all melted together – if I remember rightly they were Gouda, Edam, Rockford and of course Greek Feta cheese.

-I have decided that if I find a great business along our journey, that I’d like to share it so others can go there too.
+I have decided that if I find a great business during our journey, I would share it so others can go there too.